Nebraska Principal Placed On Leave After Strict Christmas Policy That Banned Candy Canes As ‘Symbol Of Jesus’

 “Historically, the shape is a ‘J’ for Jesus,” Sinclair’s memo reportedly read.
 “The red is for the blood of Christ, and the white is a symbol of his resurrection,” she reportedly wrote.
 “This would also include different colored candy canes.”
 She justified the ban by claiming that she was trying not to make people who did not celebrate Christmas uncomfortable

-Despite her restrictions, the principal did allow certain decorations, mostly non denominational items like sleds, scarves and characters from the Disney movie, Frozen.
+Despite her restrictions, the principal did allow certain decorations, mostly non-denominational items like sleds, scarves and characters from the Disney movie, Frozen.

 “I feel uncomfortable that I have to get this specific, but for everyone’s comfort, I will,” the memo reportedly added.